TomaszWoloszyn983/shopping-list-application/README.md

         slug = models.SlugField(blank=False, max_length=50, unique=True, default=("new_list"))
 ```

-## Item class:
+## **Item class:**

-    Item class is the basic shopping list item, it is available to every user without the necessity of createing an account.
+    Item class is the basic shopping list item, it is available to every user without the necessity of creating an account.

 ```
     class Item(models.Model):